 Run by UsabilityHub, the five second test measures first impressions of your site.
 The test runs in five seconds, which sounds fast, but it’s based on the belief that a user can judge a website’s credibility in 3.42 seconds.
 The process works like this:

 - Upload a screenshot or page mock-up with a question about functionality or design.

 - The tester looks at the screen for five seconds before responding to your question.

 - UsabilityHub gathers the responses.

 Five-minute tests are free.
-If you want to conduct longer tests or take advantage of UsabilityHub’s other features, you can try one of the paid plans, which start at $50 per test upgrade.
+If you want to conduct longer tests or take advantage of UsabilityHub’s other features, you can try one of the paid plans, which start at $75 per test upgrade (if paid yearly).